22 Jan, 2025

 The demonstration subject will be a classical dynamic programming concern—Levenshtein Distance.
 Despite the seemingly complex name, in fact, its difficulty is in the transformation of one word into another by adding, deleting and replacing letters with a minimum number of operations.

 This concern of dynamic programming can be formulated as follows: find the minimum “distance” between two words.
-The distance in this case will be the minimum number of operations to be applied to the first word to get the second (or vice versa).
+The distance, in this case, will be the minimum number of operations to be applied to the first word to get the second (or vice versa).

 We have three available operations: